nicktischmak/Challenge-10-Employee-Manager/README.md

   ## Usage

-  Use the "psql -U postgres" command and follow the prompts
+  Use the "node server.ts" command and follow the prompts

   ## Questions